blakegarretson/essentials/main.md

 - [YACReader](http://www.yacreader.com/) is actually two programs in one.
 It comes with an excellent comic reader and a comics library browser.
 It reads every popular format (cbr, cbz, cb7, pdf, etc.), and it has all the features I need, and quite a few I don’t.
 Works equally well on Windows, Mac, and Linux, which is handy so I can use the same solution everywhere.

+## Floorplans / Interior Design

+- [Sweet Home 3D](https://www.sweethome3d.com) is one of the only free options for creating a 3D model of a home interior.
+Helpful for laying out rooms if you're designing a new house or figuring out how to arrange your furniture.
+(I don't know where to place this one, so it ended up in the Graphics category since it didn't really fit into STEM either.)

 # Music & Audio

 ## Local Music Playback & Library Organization